Pranay-Chopra/Computer-AIP/README.md

 # Computer AIP
-Thi sis my ART Integrated Project for the subject Computer Science to be submitted on 27th January.
+This is my Art Integrated Project for the subject Computer Science to be submitted on 27th January.